dbohlender/canfar.github.io/docs/tutorial.md

 ### Store the Results

-We want to store the output catalogue `1056213p.cat` at a persistent, externally-accessible location (all data stored on the VM and ephemeral partition since the last time it was saved are normally **wiped out** when the VM shuts down).
-We will use VOSpace to store the result.
+We want to store the output catalogue `1056213p.cat` at a persistent, externally-accessible location (all data stored on the VM and ephemeral disk since the last time it was saved are normally **wiped out** when the VM shuts down).
+We will use the [CANFAR VOSpace](http://www.canfar.net/docs/vospace/) to store the result.
 For an automated procedure to access VOSpace on your behalf, your proxy authorization must be present on the VM.
-This is accomplished using a `.netrc` file that contains your CANFAR user name and password, and then **getCert** can obtain an *X509 Proxy Certificate* using that name/password combination without any further user interaction.
+You can accomplish this using a `.netrc` file that contains your CANFAR user name and password, and the command **getCert** can obtain an *X509 Proxy Certificate* using that username/password combination without any further user interaction.
+The commands below will create the file and install the VOSpace utilities.

 ```
 echo "machine www.canfar.phys.uvic.ca login [username] password [password]" > ~/.netrc
 chmod 600 ~/.netrc
-sudo apt-get install python-pip
+sudo apt-get install -y python-pip
 sudo pip install -U vos
 getCert
 ```